-The quantity P(k) is now taken to characterize the statistical features of the primordial inhomogeneities and anisotropies in our universe.
-More precisely, when considering our universe as an element of an ensemble of similar universes one takes this P(k) to characterize the Fourier transforms of ensemble averages such as $\overline{\psi(x)\psi(y)}$ (the bar represent an ensemble average).
-Further considerations lead to an identification of such averages over ensembles of universes with suitable spatial averages, and, ultimately, with orientation averages over our own single universe, [15].

-As we indicated, when this is done in an appropriate manner, which includes incorporating non-trivial but well understood dynamical information about the behavior of the content of the universe from the reheating era until the recombination time, the results of the analysis lead to predictions that are in exquisite agreement with detailed observations, particularly those emerging from the satellite maps of the CMB.
+The quantity P(k) is then taken to characterize the statistical features of the primordial inhomogeneities and anisotropies in our universe.
+More precisely, when considering our universe as an element of an ensemble of similar universes, one takes this P(k) to characterize the Fourier transforms of ensemble averages such as $\overline{\psi(x)\psi(y)}$ (the bar denotes ensemble average).
+Further considerations lead to an identification of such averages over ensembles of universes with suitable spatial averages, and, ultimately, with orientation averages over our own universe, [22].
+And, as we remarked above, when all this is done, taking into account non-trivial but well understood dynamical information about the behavior of the content of the universe from reheating to recombination, the results of the analysis lead to predictions that are in exquisite agreement with detailed observations, particularly those emerging from the satellite maps of the CMB.

-In spite of the apparent success, the problem we mention above becomes evident when one considers how, from a regime that was described both at the classical and quantum level as completely homogeneous and isotropic, arose, via a dynamic that is not supposed to include anything capable of breaking said symmetries, a situation that includes the small deviations from homogeneity and isotropy that characterize the seeds of structure in the universe.
+Nevertheless, and in spite of the apparent success, the problem we mention above remains.
+It becomes evident when one questions how, from a regime that was described both at the classical and quantum level as completely homogeneous and isotropic, arose, via a dynamics that is not supposed to include anything capable of breaking said symmetries, a situation that includes the small deviations from homogeneity and isotropy that characterize the seeds of structure in the universe.
 One might dismiss this issue noting that we are used to a symmetric situation leading to asymmetric results in many examples involving quantum theory.
-For instance in the case of a double slit experiment when focusing attention to a single particle going trough the arrangement we know the spot on the screen will appear either to the right or left of the center, despite of the presence of the left-right symmetry of the initial arrangement.
-Similarly, when considering a determination of the position of an harmonic oscillator prepared in its ground state, we all know the high likelihood of obtaining a value that differs from the only symmetric result corresponding to the origin, despite the symmetry in both dynamics and initial state of the system.
-However, the point we want to emphasize is that all such situations involve measurements and it is clear that the previous analysis of the situation relied implicitly in the Copenhagen interpretation or some other operational interpretation of quantum theory where special rules are applied whenever some measurement takes place.
+For instance, in the case of a double slit experiment, when focusing attention to a single particle going trough the arrangement, we know that the spot on the screen will appear either to the right or left of the center, despite the left-right symmetry of the initial arrangement.
+Similarly, when considering a determination of the position of an harmonic oscillator prepared on its ground state, we all know the high likelihood of obtaining a value that differs from the only symmetric result corresponding to the origin, despite the symmetry in both dynamics and initial state of the system.
+However, the point we want to emphasize is that all such situations involve measurements.
+Therefore, it is clear that the type of analysis described above relies implicitly either on the Copenhagen interpretation or on some other operational interpretation of quantum theory where special rules are employed whenever some measurement takes place.